 - What is the appropriate action to take when the stock market drops more than 20%?

-- Sell my stocks and move to bonds/gold to avoid further losses in a bad market
+- Sell my stocks and move to cash/gold to avoid further losses in a bad market

 - Don't make any trades at all and wait things out